xaverkapeller/BetterBarcodes/README.md

 reader.stopPreview();
 ```

-The `BarcodeReader` object works in principle the same way as the `BarcodeReaderView` does.
+The `BarcodeReader` object works in principle the same way as the `BarcodeReaderView` does - including the way you can handle runtime permissions.

 ## Based on ZXing